louisbondonneau/Docker_receipts/README.md

 >
 > singularity build /cep/lofar/pulsar/Singularity/pschive_py3.sif Singularity

+### try an installation in the container

+> singularity run --writable-tmpfs

 known issues
 ------------
   1. relativ path to personnal home do not work ($HOME=/home/root)
   2. psrdata, hdf5... and other things in Vlad installed used by LOFAR are not installed at this time
+  3. psrcat do not work...

 TODO
 ----